RunestoneInteractive/httlads/_sources/Happiness/exploring.rst

 Visualization
 -------------

 #.
 The `STDDEV <https://runestone.academy/runestone/static/cppds/index.html>`_ value tells us that the majority of the values are between 4.0 and 6.6 so let us check that graphically.
 It is easy to make a histogram of the values in Sheets.
+Note: To do this same thing in Excel you would need to install an extension.

    #.
 Click on the insert graph icon
    #.
 Choose chart type of histogram